mckennapsean/dissertation/chapters/formulation.md

   top.
 Towards the bottom, we highlight numerous methods and artifacts utilized throughout our project.
 ](figures/daf/timeline.pdf){#fig:timeline width="100%"}
+\al{why is there a separation/gap between activities? }

 Other researchers have shown the feasibility and usefulness of a design process timeline as